Table of Contents[Hide][Show]

 Plenty of airline companies operate regular flights to Iceland.
 From the USA, United Airlines and American Airlines fly there.
-Icelandair and WOW Air are usually less expensive.
+Icelandair is usually less expensive.
 But, like discount carriers in the US, you should expect to pay for any extras, including food, alcoholic beverages and checked bags.

 Iceland is located halfway between North America and Europe and therefore is a perfect place for a stopover on a transatlantic journey.
-Both Icelandair and Wow airlines offer free stopover for up to seven days, depending on which class you fly.
+Icelandair offers a free stopover for up to seven days, depending on which class you fly.

 Should I arrange my road trip to Iceland on my own or should I go with one of the Icelandic self-drive tours?

 Our first thought was, of course, we can do it on our own.
 But when we started looking for accommodations, we found very few options for our size group anywhere beyond Reykjavik.
 I am under the strong impression that tour operators reserve in advance blocks of hotel rooms for their potential clients.

 We had a choice to rent a house, but with 2 bathrooms at the most.
 That would never work for 8 people on a tight itinerary.
 After taking into consideration all the pros and cons, we decided to book a self-drive tour for our Iceland road trip.
 It was a good decision.
 Everything was arranged for us, including car rental, airport shuttle, accommodation – with breakfast included — maps and a detailed itinerary.
 Most visitors to Iceland travel this way.

 But if you travel in a small group and especially if you are willing to camp, you can try it on your own.
 I am thinking of renting a camper for my return trip and staying at some of the most beautiful camping spots I have ever seen.

 Should I take my children for an Iceland road trip?